Goodness-of-fit testing for the stationary density of a size-structured PDE: Introduction

 In this paper, we also consider the `adder' model introduced in \cite{taheriaraghi_etal,hallwakegandar}, see also \cite{Doumic2018}.
 In addition to size $x$, the population is also categorized by the increase in size $a=x-y$ between the current size $x$ and the size at birth $y$.
 The increment $a$ can be viewed as a kind of age that increases monotonically and starts at zero at birth.
 The evolution equations replacing \eqref{EDP1} are then

 The term $g(x)$ denotes the growth rate of a cell of size $x$.
 The division rate appears in this model in the form of a product $g(x)B(a)$, which can be interpreted as $B$ being the division rate in a unit of growth instead of a unit of time.
 The cell somehow ignores the ``time" and uses its growth as a clock.
 With the new single-cell data, some authors have observed that, for some bacteria, experiments favour the adder model over size-structured equations such as \eqref{EDP1}, see e.g. \cite{Sauls2016,taheriaraghi_etal,Camposetal2014}.
 It is one of the aims of this paper to base such observations on a methodology that is statistically sound.
 Statistical models for inferring the division kernels were carried out in \cite{Bourgeron14,Hoang2017,HoangPhamNgocRivoirardTran2020,DoumicEscobedoTournus} for example.
-In this paper, we tackle the goodness-of-fit testing of the null hypothesis $H_0$ where the two daughters are identical against the alternative hypothesis $H_1$ where the division is ruled by a kernel admitting a density with respect to the Lebesgue measure on $[0,1]$.